Absolute First Album: Commercial performance

-Absolute First Album recorded 25,000 in pre-orders, ranking number one on the Hanteo real-time charts for three consecutive days.
-The album peaked at number two on the Gaon album chart.
-The Breaking Heart re-issue similarly peaked at number two, and sold 40,695 copies by the end of 2010.
-It has sold 65,030 copies in total as of 2012.
+Aboslute First Album recorded over 25,000 in pre-orders in less than a week, ranking number one on the Hanteo real-time charts for three consecutive days.
+It peaked at number two on the newly launched Gaon Album Chart in January 2010.
+Similarly, Breaking Heart peaked at number two on the Gaon Album Chart following its release in March and sold 40,695 copies by the end of 2010, ranking as the 35th best-selling album of the year.
+In total, it has sold 65,030 copies as of 2012.